 Upon arrival at the airport

 Check the departure information board, to see where your check-in desk is.
 Here you will leave your luggage, get boarding passes and the boarding gate number.
-Again, some airlines require online check-in and they would charge you extra if they have to check you in at the airport it self, so do not forget to check this.
-Online check in is is only a simple questionnaire, such as whether you packed your luggage yourself, do not have certain prohibited things in there and more.
+Again, some airlines require online check-in and they would charge you extra if they have to do it for you at the airport.
 Then you can print your ticket at home.

 If you did it online, then just hand over the suitcase at the counter and you are done.
 You will then enter the security control zone.
 Here I recommend, that you prepare yourself in advance so that you do not delay anybody (including yourself).
 You will have to pass through the gate, so you should not have any coins, phone or keys in your pockets, nor you should wear your belt, put all of that in your bag or suitcase.
 You will not let go with a watch, scarf around your neck or heavy sweatshirt on, you put everything in a container there, designed for this purpose.
 There must be no liquids in your hand luggage / handbag / backpack - cosmetics, perfume, water (it doesn't matter that it has not been opened yet).
 You are allowed to carry only small size products up to 100 ml and up to ten of such products.
 All of them have to be in a ziplock bag.
 These are usually handed out by the airport staff in front of these gates, but i prefer to have everything ready from home.
 So that i can only get there, take it out of my bag in the ziplock and place it into the container.
 Saving time.